viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform state mv aws_instance.myec2 aws_instance.my-demo-ec2  # It's moving the resoure name without destroying and re-creating the resource.

+`Note:` 1. variables marked as sensitive are still stored in the state file, even though the values are obfuscated from the CLI output.
+        2. The default value will be found in the state file if no other value was set for the variable.
+        3. The variable name itself is not stored in the state file and description of a variable is not written to the state file.

 **Fetching the Remote State Data**

 We have a network team and security team, under network team creating the elastic ip with the remote backend.
 Under security team creating the security group and fetching the output value of elastic ip with the help of remote state backend.